 The traditional mental math methods work but none of them are a general solution students can affectively apply for all problems.
 We teach mental math methods like counting on from a number, making tens, adding 9 by adding (10 – 1), doubles and near doubles, balancing by borrowing numbers, regrouping, skip counting, rearranging, and so many more.

 It is not a coincidence that Japan and other Asian countries continue to lead the way in early math education and mental calculation.
 Japan not only modernized the ancient abacus into a powerful base 10 calculation tool called the soroban but they also realized the soroban can be viewed as an effective method for teaching mental calculation.
 Through a structured, systematic approach that can be applied to all calculation problems, students learn a single mental math method.
 The Japanese realized the soroban is a powerful visualization tool for teaching mental math.
-As soroban students learn to calculate moving the beads on the soroban, they begin to form strong mental images of these same bead movements in their head without any additional effort.
+As soroban students learn to calculate moving beads on the abacus, they begin to form strong mental images of these same bead movements in their head without any additional effort.
 Through continued use of the soroban, students eventually no longer need the physical soroban and can effectively visualize all of the soroban bead movements in their head.
 Their ability to visualize the bead movements in their head gives soroban students the most powerful and general approach to mental math calculations.
-In fact, soroban students don't really differentiate between using the physical device or simply visualizing the movements in their head.
-Both techniques are one in the same.
+In fact, soroban students don’t really differentiate between using the physical device or simply visualizing the movements in their head.